visualpharm/Lunacy/docs/index.md

 -   Please make it clear to your users that they can only use the icons for creations with your software.
 They cannot export the icons and use them in other authoring tools.
 -   Please make it clear to your users that they can purchase additional licenses.
 -
-## Getting Started
+## Pricing / Getting Started

-To get started, please  [contact us](https://icons8.com/contact)  to obtain an API key.

-## Pricing

-Our API license starts at $100/month.
+The starter icons Service Integration is $100/month - it includes up to 100 000 requests (actual, non cached icons downloads) per month.
+Every 100 000 requests add $100 more.
+After we receive a payment from you we'll issue an API key.
+You may proceed with the payment on this page: https://icons8.recurly.com/subscribe/api_access

  </details>
   <!--</li>
   <li>-->